 Ermine moths – Ermine moths belong to the family Yponomeuta padella.
-Ermine moths are small to medium-sized moths that are light in colour with white wings and black markings.
+Ermine moths are small to medium-sized moths that are light in color with white wings and black markings.
 They are about 8 to 31 mm in length with a wingspan of approximately 20 mm.
 They have smooth scales on their heads.
 Ermine moths are more of a nuisance in the garden because they can cause extensive defoliation in garden shrubs.
 They eat leaves, are leaf webbers, and can be found in different kinds of plants.
 They also produce extensive silk webbings that add to the damage, they cause damage to crops and trees as well.
 If you have these pests in your garden, you may simply handpick them or remove the shoots that are infested.

 The browntail moth– The browntail moths are the most invasive among the moths because they can cause breathing difficulties as well as irritation on the skin upon contact.
 They have hairy, white bodies with a wingspan of approximately 40 mm.
 Their tails are covered with reddish-brown hairs.
 They have antennae that they use to detect pheromones.
 The antennae of the males are larger, which they use to detect unmated females.
 Females have larger bodies though.
 Females then lay 200 to 400 eggs, usually under leaves.
 The adult moths also spin nests of silk which contain hairs that cause irritation as well.
 Caterpillars and nests should be removed if found within your vicinity.
 Wear rubber gloves to avoid direct contact with these moths.